zoeye859/presto_v3_singularity/README.md

 ## HOW TO DOWNLOAD THE CONTAINER

-I am working on how to upload this file to my website, so that you can download it through FTP.
+I am working on how and where to upload this file:

+- My personal website through FTP
+- Push it to Singularity library
+- Upload it to dropbox/icloud/onedrive with a sharable link
+- Somewhere else

+I intend to do the first two, but not yet have a clue...

 For the moment, you can contact me for it HAOYANG.YE AT CANTAB.NET